raphaelgatti/v2-ach-api-docs/source/includes/_introduction.md

 Welcome to the Dwolla API V2 documentation, currently in active development.
 Gradually, the functionality of API V1 will be implemented in API V2.
 The two versions will operate in parallel for the foreseeable future.

 The initial focus of API Version 2 centers around a premium feature: [White Label](https://www.dwolla.com/white-label), and will not provide the same functionality as Version 1 does.
-Over time, we will add the same functionality currently currently available in V1 to V2.
+Over time, we will add the same functionality currently available in V1 to V2.

 Official SDKs for Java, Node.JS, PHP, Ruby, and Python are being actively developed.